Would you be interested in a course that promised “30 days to better English for Professionals?”

 L. 5 A final live Q&A & a 'graduation' celebration, or a lesson on Greek roots between launches.

-The full 30-days to Better Professional English course is available now at an "early bird" individual study price of $97.
+The full 30-days to Better Professional English course is available now at a discounted individual study price of $67.
 Click the button below to buy it now and get started.

 (The course is hosted on the Heights platform, and you can pay by credit card, Paypal, or Stripe.)